surgenado/blog/_posts/2015-11-05-motivation.md

 ---
 layout: post
-title:  "The challenges of improving free market labor conditions."
+title:  "There is a difference between a market and a human"
 date:   2015-11-05 14:30:55 -0800
 categories: markets
 published: true